moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

 **Location transparency**

 Users cannot tell where an object is physically located in the system.
 Achieved by assigning only logical names to resources, that is, names in which the location of a resource is not secretly encoded.
-Uniform resource locator (URL) http://www.prenhall.com/index.html, which gives no clue about the actual location of Prentice Hall’s main Web server
+Uniform resource locator (URL) http://www.prenhall.com/index.html, which gives no clue about the actual location of Prentice Hall’s main Web server.

 **Relocation transparency**